Psychology: Human Development, BAE

 The human development program is designed to provide students in the elementary education program with an in-depth understanding of theory, research, and application in developmental psychology, and a sound background in general psychology.
 The program is designed to allow students flexibility in selecting psychology courses with the assistance of their advisor.
 This major satisfies the academic major requirement for teacher certification with an endorsement in elementary education and must be accompanied by the professional preparation program in elementary education.

-Upcoming Major Changes
+Recent Major Changes

 PSY 203 Research Methods

-Not registered for PSY 203 or think you transferred an equivalent course?
+Currently enrolled in PSY 203 or think you transferred an equivalent course?
 Click HERE for more info.

-PSY 305 Scientific Writing and Thinking
+PSY 305 Scientific Thinking and Writing

 PSY 305 introduces newly declared majors to writing and critical thinking in psychology.
 In 15-student classes, majors will learn how to read, analyze, and produce psychological writing, how to effectively communicate psychological research, and how to identify gaps in research to be investigated.
 Final project will be a literature review (WP3).